Lego Trains: 9-volt system (19912005)

-RC Trains
+Battery-powered RC trains (20062007)

 In 2006, Lego introduced a new line of remote control trains.
 In an effort to reduce the cost of the track, Lego returned to making track entirely made out of plastic (foregoing the metal rails), and introduced a new train motor powered by batteries and controlled via an infrared remote control.
 To enable the models to be battery-powered, the powered vehicles had a specific train base, which was 6 studs wide to accommodate a snap-fitting battery pack.

 The new battery-powered system had some advantages over the 9-volt trains; it allowed more than one train to be controlled independently at once, and track layouts did not have to worry about matching up the polarity of the rails.
 However, the infrared remote control introduced problems of range, and the use of batteries required them to be replaced or recharged at regular intervals.

 The lower production costs of the plastic track allowed Lego to introduce a new double crossover track piece (first produced in 2007, now discontinued), and the track itself was available at a cheaper price than the 9-volt track.